RobGaughan/Infrastructure-For-AD-Azure/README.md

 #### Description of diagram
 **On the left/orange section:**
 - This is what Azure deaults to when we create the client VM and when we created the Domain-Controller-1 VM
+- It Defaults to using the Vnet's Virtual DNS server

 **On the right/blue section:**
 - What we will be configuring our Domain-Controller-1 VM and Client-1 VM
+- We will be configuring Client-1 to use Domain-Controller-1 as its DNS server instead

 ![image](https://github.com/user-attachments/assets/dc6edbc0-9a9f-4a89-bcd1-3c5e3be7d484)